 “beautiful use of vocal colours and texture” —Glasgow Herald

 Jointly commissioned by Singer Pur and the renowned Hilliard Ensemble, Il nome del bel fior has received some one hundred fifty performances worldwide.
 The Neue Zeitschrift für Musik noted the composition’s “melismatic invocations”; the Mittelbayerische Zeitung described it as a “highly sophisticated polyphonic latticework” and lauded the ten-part finale as “a crowning conclusion of exquisite harmony.”
-The work has seen performances at the Schleswig-Holstein Musik Festival, the Schwetzinger Festspiele, the Hannover Bienniale, and the Beethovenfest Bonn.
+The work has been heard in performances at the Schleswig-Holstein Musik Festival, the Schwetzinger Festspiele, the Hannover Bienniale, and the Beethovenfest Bonn.

-A longtime supporter of young and emerging ensembles, Ms. Metcalf composed Darkening of the Light for the contemporary chamber quintet LILITH’s inaugural performance in 2016.
-Earlier commissions include the ten-part orchestral song cycle Doom-begotten Music, commissioned by English tenor John Potter; and The Waters of Speech Are Silent, commissioned by a consortium of six CBDNA wind ensembles.
+Earlier commissions include Shining Light, commissioned by Canty, Scotland’s premiere female vocal quartet, and recorded on their Carmina Celtica CD; the ten-part orchestral song cycle Doom-begotten Music, composed for English tenor John Potter; and The Waters of Speech Are Silent, commissioned by a consortium of six CBDNA wind ensembles.
 Other important advocates of her music include conductor Christopher Lyndon-Gee, the Ciompi Quartet, Nancy Zeltsman, and violinist Monica Germino.
 Ms. Metcalf’s compositions have been heard at the Cheltenham International Festival of Music, York Festival of New Music, Washington National Cathedral, Glasgow Cathedral, and the Harvard Center for Italian Renaissance Studies.